ace8090/tibetan-text-process/README.md

 A sample corpus folder is given in this project.
 Please change the corresponding corpus folder path for formal use.

+Usage: the following scripts are run using Python3

 ```sh
 python tibetan_label.py --lexicon ./lexicon.txt --corpus ./corpus/